It’s a bit stomach-turning when you think about the germs, viruses, grime, and other crud covering our devices.

 Your TV is probably clear of nasty germs, but your phone is another story.
 Think about everything you touch in a day and all the times you grab your phone.
 Tap or click here for a guide to sanitizing your smartphone without ruining it.

 And then there are your earbuds.
-Unless you clean them regularly, crud builds up in a way that would be embarrassing if anyone else saw it.
+Unless you clean them regularly, filth builds up in a way that would be embarrassing if anyone saw it.
 Here’s how to get rid of it.

 Wiping away the crud